With obsessive passion and unique fashion designs, these are the 20 most iconic fashion designers ever.

 By 1999, the house of Gucci, which had been almost insolvent when Ford joined, was valued at more than $4 billion.

-When Gucci acquired the house of Yves Saint Laurent (YSL) in 1999, Ford was named Creative Director of that label as well.
+When Gucci acquired the house of Yves Saint Laurent (YSL) in 1999, Ford was also named Creative Director of that label.

-When Ford left in 2004, Gucci Group was valued at $10 billion, and four fashion designers were hired to deal with the amount of work Ford did alone.
+When Ford left in 2004, Gucci Group was valued at $10 billion, and four fashion designers were hired to deal with Ford’s work alone.

 The American fashion designer launched his eponymous luxury brand in 2005 and won the Best International Designer in 2000 as one of the most famous contemporary stylists in high fashion, high-end accessories, and clothing.